dawarich-app/site/docs/tutorials/update-postgresql.md

 sidebar_position: 10
 ---

-# Update PostgreSQL to the latest version
+# Updating to PostgreSQL 17 with Postgis

 As of January 2025, Dawarich uses kinda obsolete version of PostgreSQL, so to make sure we'll be able to improve and expand the project, we need to update it to the most recent version.